 Following 5 years of independent research on the available testing methods for glyphosate around the world, Henry Rowlands, Director of The Detox Project, has summarized this glyphosate testing research into 5 points for the public, NGOs, commercial companies and government regulators.

 The Detox Project promotes the use of newly available technology to enable us all to find out what levels of glyphosate and other pesticides are in our bodies and in our food.
 You can find these at the links below:

 Hair Testing – Kudzu Science has created a unique validated technology to test hair for glyphosate and other pesticides, allowing us for the first time to find out our long-term exposure to these chemicals.
 Urine and blood testing only show your short-term exposure, so they are not as useful.

-Food and Water Testing at Home – Abraxis Inc. is now selling the first ever strip tests for testing glyphosate in food and water at home and soil out in the field
+Food, Water and Soil Testing at Home – Abraxis Inc. is now selling the first ever strip tests for testing glyphosate in food and water at home and soil out in the field

 1. Glyphosate residues are almost never tested for in final food products by any regulators or companies worldwide, despite being the World’s most used herbicide.
 Raw materials such as Soybeans and Maize are also hardly ever tested for glyphosate.
 This needs to change and the excuse of expense is no longer valid due to a reduction in the price of glyphosate testing across the board.